San Diego

 Declaratory Judgment Actions

-San Diego Patent Search Attorneys
+Austin Patent Search Attorneys

 If you need a patent search, you should hire real patent attorneys to perform the search.
 At Buche & Associates, P.C., we do not outsource our patent searches.
-They are done in house by our own patent professionals in San Diego or Texas, and they are also reasonably priced.
+They are done in house by our own patent professionals, and they are also reasonably priced.
 Our searches are classification-based, and we make sure to thoroughly understand and identify appropriate search parameters for every case.
 It has been our experience that many of the online “patent search” services that offer discount searches are not much better than what a user could find by a simple word search on a major search engine like Yahoo, Bing or Google.
 Many of the discount search companies completely miss the points of novelty, or simply do not understand the technology they are searching well enough to identify relevant prior art.
 Worse, disclosing proprietary technology to services outside of the country, where legal privilege and confidentiality may not exist, is dangerous.
 At Buche & Associates, P.C., we are licensed attorneys in the United States and the United States Patent & Trademark Office.
 Your confidential and legally privileged information will be secured on encrypted platforms.

 A good patent search is of the utmost importance for understanding whether a technology is patentable, what scope of protection may be available, and also for other reasons where patent validity is in question, or infringement may be a concern.
 We have different patent searches that target a variety of needs.
 If you would like to get started on your patent search, do not hesitate to contact us for a free initial consultation.

-San Diego Patent Attorneys: Choosing the Best Patent Attorneys
+Austin Patent Attorneys: Choosing the Best Patent Attorneys

 Patent law involves many complexities.
 Both plaintiffs and defendants require experienced attorneys who specialize in this aspect of the law.
 With decades of experience, Buche & Associates, P.C. has expert patent attorneys who can represent you throughout the patent process, with patent acquisition, patent infringement opinions, licensing, and patent infringement litigation.
-Our San Diego patent attorneys will meet with you to discuss your patent issue, taking care to examine all of the issues to provide you with the best legal counsel.
+Our Austin patent attorneys will meet with you to discuss your patent issue, taking care to examine all of the issues to provide you with the best legal counsel.
 We will meet with you initially at no charge to see how we may be of assistance.
 Before you receive any charges, we will make sure to understand the issues, objectives, and also to understand your budget needs.
 If you would like to set up a free initial consultation for any of your patent issues, contact us here.

 What our Clients have to say about our Attorneys...